yy-tromb/yy-battery-notifier-rs/README.md

 mode_names = [""]
 # Optional field
 # This field defines order of mode.
-# Normally, the order of written in file is unsaved because of using hash.
+# The order of modes written in file is mostly different because of using hash table.
+# This field exists to set the order of modes as you defined.
-# The mode not written in this field will be added to position later than modes written in this field.
+# The modes not written in this field will be added to position later than modes written in this field.
-# The mode not defined notifications will not be added to modes list.
+# The modes not defined `notifications` will not be added to modes list.

 initial_mode = ""
 # Optional field
-# This field defines mode (name of mode) to use initially.
+# This field defines mode to use initially.
 # The default is modeless ("").

 abort_on_error_except_initialize = false